Annual Conference – Business & Law Update for the Automotive sector

 Head of Strategy & Insights, Auto Trader

 With over 20 years in the car industry, Marc has rich experience of buyers, their activities, motivations and experiences.
-From the brands they consider to how they choose to research and buy, he uses this data to help the auto sector and policy makers understand the car market.
-Marc has a particular focus on the digitalisation of car buying and the automotive industry, and on accelerating electric car adoption.
+From the brands they consider to the various models on their shortlists – be they performance cars, old school classics, humble hatchbacks or the latest electric vehicles, he uses this data to help the auto sector and policy makers understand the car market, with a particular focus on accelerating electric car adoption.

 Additional speakers and biographies to be added in due course.